 The health clinic at Dzongsar Khyentse Chökyi Lodrö Institute (DKCLI) in Chauntra, India, was founded in 2006 with continuing assistance from KF.
 The free clinic provides essential primary and preventive healthcare for the approximately 450 monks at DKCLI.

-Staff at the DKCLI clinic routinely treat digestive and upper respiratory symptoms, test and vaccinate for hepatitis B, screen for tuberculosis, and offer education in nutrition and hygiene.
-A Tibetan nurse, Lahmo Dolma, treats patients 6 days a week; an in-charge monk, Rinchen Tashi, is on call for emergencies when the nurse is not available; and Dr. Jatindar Kumar sees patients for 2 hours at a time, 2 days a week.
+Staff at the DKCLI clinic routinely treats digestive and upper respiratory symptoms, tests and vaccinates for hepatitis B, screens for tuberculosis, and offers education in nutrition and hygiene.
+A Tibetan nurse, Lahmo Dolma, treats patients six days a week; an in-charge monk, Rinchen Tashi, is on call for emergencies when the nurse is not available; and Dr. Jatindar Kumar sees patients for two hours at a time, two days a week.
 Nurse Lahmo often cares for 25 patients a day, and the doctor treats 40 to 50 during his visits.
-The clinic offers antibiotics sparingly and more affordable Tibetan medicine for most illnesses.
+The clinic offers antibiotics sparingly and more affordable Tibetan medicine is used for most illnesses.

 Nurse Lahmo considers the clinic “the best in the area when accommodation and budget are taken into account.
 We are able to treat many problems and have a good store of medicine.”
 Nurse Lahmo, originally from Tibet, has worked at the clinic since completing her nursing education in 2010.
 Rinchen Tashi, the clinic in-charge, said, “I like helping patients.
 I have seen patients in other clinics and hospitals who don’t have any help, and it is very difficult for them.
 I like doing this job.
 I’m trying to learn about medicine and different illnesses.”